dwilsondev/sage-animated-image-generator/README.md

 Set to `true` to allow files to be auto submitted when chosen from the upload dialog box.
 Set to `false` to disable.
 If auto submit is disabled, a submit button will be displayed in the form.

 ### Binary Environments
 Tell SAIG where ffmpeg, gifski, and img2webp binaries are located.
-If these are set to `app`, SAIG will look for the .exe files in app/bin.
+If these are set to `bin`, SAIG will look for the binary files in app/bin.

-If these variables are set to empty or anything other than `app`, SAIG will use the executable from the system path.
+If these variables are set to empty or anything other than `bin`, SAIG will use the executable from the system path.

+For more details, you can look at the `env.php` file in the app folder.

 The defaults are:
-* `$ffmpeg = "app"`
+* `$ffmpeg = "bin"`
-* `$img2webp = "app"`
+* `$img2webp = "bin"`
-* `$gifski = "app"`
+* `$gifski = "bin"`

 ### WebP Encoder (image/zip uploads only)
 Sets the encoder for WebP.
 The default is `ffmpeg`.
 If you have img2webp installed, set this to `img2webp`.